The Tempestt Bledsoe Show

 The Tempestt Bledsoe Show (also called Tempestt) is an American daytime talk show presented by Tempestt Bledsoe which aired from 1995 to 1996.

 Background

-The series was a lighter take on another talk show that was produced Columbia/Tri-Star at the time, Ricki Lake, and as such focused on issues such as relationships, family issues, and the topics of the day.
+The series was a lighter take on another talk show that was produced by Columbia/Tri-Star at the time, Ricki Lake, and as such focused on issues such as relationships, family issues, and the topics of the day.
 The series also aired on a majority of stations that also aired Ricki as a way to capitalize on attracting young adult and urban viewers, given Bledsoe and Lake being in their 20s.
 However, even with or without Lake's program as a lead-in or lead-out, Tempestt failed to win viewers over and was cancelled by June 1996.

 Reception

 Amy Harrington of Fox News labeled it as one of the worst talk shows in (American) television history, explaining that Bledsoe lacked any sort of hook to engage viewers: "She didn't have the white trash appeal of Jerry Springer, the controversy of Rush Limbaugh, the sensationalism of Ricky Lake [sic], the hard-hitting edge of Geraldo, the red glasses of Sally Jesse Raphael, or the Oprahness of Oprah.
 Tempestt was relegated to the same fate as her character on Cosby — the forgotten middle child."